aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-document/split-a-document/_index.md

 ### Split a Document by Sections

-Aspose.Words also enables you to use section breaks to split documents and save them to HTML.
+Aspose.Words also allows you to use section breaks to split documents and save them to HTML.
 For this purpose, use **SectionBreak** as the **DocumentSplitCriteria**:

-The following code example shows how to split a document into smaller parts by section breaks (without using the DocumentSplitCriteria property):
+The following code example demonstrates how to split a document into smaller parts by section breaks (without using the DocumentSplitCriteria property):

 {{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Document-SplitDocument-SplitDocumentBySections.cpp" >}}